HaroldMitts/wininstall/README.md

 * The third command sets the WinPE power scheme to high performance mode.
 This is optional, but will help load Windows faster.

 * The fourth command is a loop to check which drive letter is assigned to the location where the ininstall.cmd script is saved.

+> Important: When you save the file, you should close all open file handles, for example, close File Explorer or navigate out of the Mount folder or the WinPE folder.
+Failing to close any open file handles will cause errors when unmounting the WinPE.

 8. Review WinPE details using DISM commands
 ````